-If you first became a Tier 2 member on or after January 1, 2012, the law suspends your retirement benefit if you accept a contractual position from to notify TRS and your contractual employer about your retirement status prior to accepting contractual employment may result in a Class A misdemeanor and a fine of \$1,000.
+If you first became a Tier 2 member on or after January 1, 2012, the law suspends your retirement benefit if you accept a contractual position from the same employer from which you retired.
+Failure to notify TRS and your contractual employer about your retirement status prior to accepting contractual employment may result in a Class A misdemeanor and a fine of \$1,000.